A Guide to Breastfeeding

 UT Health Austin obstetrician-gynecologist provides breastfeeding guidance to new and expectant parents

 Written by: Kaylee Fang

 After delivery, breasts will produce a thick yellow substance known as colostrum.
-Colostrum usually provides babies all the nutrition they require during the first few days.
+Colostrum usually provides babies all the nutrition they require during the first few days after birth.
 Your baby’s sucking will signal the body to start producing a thinner white substance known as milk.
-Milk typically appears 3 days following delivery, and your breast may begin to feel full, firm, and warm.
-As time progresses, there will be an increasing amount of liquid allowing routine breastfeeding to occur.
+Milk typically appears 3 days following delivery, and your breasts may begin to feel full, firm, and warm.
+As time progresses, there will be an increasing amount of liquid, allowing routine breastfeeding to occur.

-There are various positions to try as you begin to explore what’s ideal for you and the baby.
-As each baby’s body is different, there are different holds that fit best.
-Most common positions are:
+There are various positions you can try as you begin to explore what’s ideal for you and your baby.
+Just as each baby’s body is different, there will be different holds that work best.